rohitbudhiraja/K-Means-Clusterings-Projects/README.md

 * Feedback of the customer on the Tripadvisor App
 * Private or Non Private institution classification
 * Types of Wine Qualities

-### Spending score of Customer- Hierarchical Clustering

-Grouping Of Customers Based On Their Income And Spending Score Using Agglomerative Hierarchical Clustering.
+* Spending score of Customer- Grouping Of Customers Based On Their Income And Spending Score Using Agglomerative Hierarchical Clustering.